bluz71/nvim-linefly/README.md

 Section E, active buffer-attached LSP client names, will only be displayed when the `statusline` width is greater than or equal to 120 columns.

+Section M, LSP progress status, will only be displayed when a global `statusline` is in effect and the `statusline` width is greater than or equal to 120 columns.

 Note, filenames will be displayed as follows: